-Heat Stroke Treatment Questions and Answers
+Heat Stroke Treatment Clinic Q&A

 While the summertime is a widely loved time of the year, it comes with an increased risk of heat stroke for individuals who spend extended time outdoors on hot days.
 As such, it is important to take precautions when spending time outside during the summertime to avoid heat stroke, including staying hydrated and limiting time spent directly in the sun.
 At Priority Urgent Care, we are here for you if you experience heat exhaustion, heat stroke, or another heat-related illness.